Front Line Leadership Topics

 Winning the Day

-- Clarify your expectations of your team so they understand what “winning the day” looks like.
+- Clarify expectations so their team knows what success looks like.

 Leading by Example